MIST: Multiple Instance Spatial Transformer Network: Generative model for the heatmap

 \section{Generative model for the heatmap}

-As discussed previously in \Section{architecture}, for the generative model that turns keypoint and patch locations into heatmaps, we apply a simple model where the heatmap is zero everywhere else except the corresponding keypoint locations (patch center).
-However, as the optimized patch parameters are no longer integer values, we need to quantize them with care.
+\paragraph{Standard architecture.} To convert optimized locations into ideal heatmaps (see \Section{architecture}), as our standard architecture we apply a simple model where the heatmap is zero everywhere else except on the corresponding keypoint locations (patch center).
+However, as the optimized patch parameters can be floats corresponding to subpixel locations, we need to quantize them with care to turn them back into a heatmap .
 For the spatial locations we simply round to the nearest pixel, which at most creates a quantization error of half a pixel, which does not cause problems in practice.
 For scale however, simple nearest-neighbor assignment causes too much quantization error as our scale-space is sparsely sampled.
 We therefore assign values to the two nearest neighboring scales in a way that the center of mass would be the optimized scale value, making sure $\parameters = \extractor(\splatter(\parameters))$.